-Etiquette states that a wedding ceremony really shouldn't start more than 15 minutes after the time stated on the invitation, which means guests should arrive well before the listed time to be in their seats when the music starts.
-But what happens if it's not the bride who's late, but you, the wedding guest?
-Here's what our experts think you should do if you're running late and you won't be in your seat when the bride walks down the aisle?
+Etiquette states that a wedding ceremony shouldn't start more than 15 minutes after the time stated on the invitation, so guests should arrive well before the listed time to be in their seats when the music starts.
+But what do you do if you're running late and you won't be in your seat when the bride walks down the aisle?

-Running late is the worst, especially when you have somewhere really important to be!
-And if that event is the wedding of someone you really love, it can be even more stressful.
-There are a few things you should be sure to do — and a few things you shouldn't.
+Running late is the worst, especially when you have somewhere really important to be.
+If you are running late to the wedding of someone you really love, it can be even more stressful.

-Don't text her.
 It's her wedding day!
-The last thing she needs is to worry about where you are, and chances are she'll be too distracted staring at her almost-husband as she walks down the aisle to notice you're not in a pew.
+The last thing the bride needs is to worry about one of her guests.
+Plus, chances are she'll be too distracted staring at her soon-to-be husband as she walks down the aisle to notice you're not seated in a pew.
 Keep her calm by saving the story of how you high-tailed it to the church for another time.

-Do enter quietly.
 If the ceremony has already begun, enter as quietly as you can.
-Take a seat in the back row, being careful not to disturb any other guests or get in the way of the photographer or videographer.
+Take a seat in the back row and be careful not to disturb any other guests or get in the way of the photographer or videographer.